xiaoyu1998/xiaoyu1998/README.md

 #### Web3 and blockchain development, Please add my telegram:@cactuslabs
-#### I'm currently working on an onchain orderbook DEX at 100Ktps with 100ms block time👋
+#### I'm currently working on an AI-built perpetual DEX and payment network at 100Ktps with 100ms block time👋